-As a volunteer with The Listening, I contributed artist interview articles that help promote the local creative community.
+As a volunteer with The Listening, I contributed several artist interview articles that help promote the local Virginia music community.
 It’s one of the many projects I’ve enjoyed as a writer in Lynchburg, Virginia.
 After Sara Edwards performed at the Listening’s “Where It Hurts” event, I met with her to discuss the passion behind her music.
 Below the article, I wrote for the Talk That Talk blog.

 Artist Interview: Sara Edward’s Sound Cuts Through Noise Pollution

 Originally published at The Listening’s Talk That Talk

 When Sara and I met for this interview at Speakertree, the winter twilight had already faded into darkness.
 We both ordered something that the barista promised wouldn’t keep us up all night and settled into one of the deep leather couches.
 The room buzzed with concert preparation, coffee chatter, and the clatter of shoppers sorting through record sleeves.

 In the midst of the din, Sara put off her own quiet energy — a distinct sound that cuts through noise pollution.

 Danielle: Tell me about everything you have going on.